 CGM devices continuously monitor and record interstitial glucose levels and have three components: a sensor, transmitter and receiver.
 Some CGM systems are designed for short-term diagnostic or professional use.
 These devices store retrospective information for review at a later time.
-Other CGM systems are designed for long-term personal use and display information in real-time allowing the individual to take action based on the data (American Medical Association, 2009).
-For most devices, glucose measurements provided during continuous monitoring are not intended to replace standard BGM obtained using fingerstick blood samples, but can alert individuals of the need to perform BGM.
+Other CGM systems, including Real-Time CGM (rtCGM) and Intermittently Scanned CGM (isCGM), are designed for long-term personal use and allow the individual to take action based on the data displayed (ADA, 2024; American Medical Association, 2009).
+Available sensors are either disposable or implantable.
+Implantable sensors include a smart transmitter and mobile application and are based on fluorescence sensing technology.
+The sensor is designed to be inserted subcutaneously and communicate with the smart transmitter to wirelessly transmit glucose levels to a mobile device.
 These long-term devices are available with or without an integrated external insulin pump.
 A review by Messer et al. (2019) highlights clinically relevant aspects of newer advanced diabetes devices.
+Refer to the Definitions section for more details on the different types of CGM devices.